 You have gifts, personality traits, and experiences that make you who you are.
 But, how do these best fit into the many different pieces of the foster care system?
-We’ve grouped these gifts, personality traits, and experiences into the 7 “faces” of foster care engagement.
-Chances are that more than one, or even several, will describe facets of who you are.

 You care about kids in foster care.
 You want your church and other churches in the community to take action, but you’re not sure where to start.